jefmud/flask_file/README.md

 Integrate into Your Flask App

-1. Copy the flask_file Module
+1. Clone the flask_file hierarchy into your project directory

-2. Copy the flask_file directory into your project.
+2. Review the complete directory structure (shown below)

 3. Initialize in Your Flask Application